Incorporating Tailwind CSS into Django 6

 ]

-We register the application generated previously:
+We register the application generated earlier:

 djangoshopping\djangoshopping\settings.py